 C = 8.0000 9.0000 15.0000 7.0000 6.0000 11.0000 17.0000 30.0000 19.0000 13.0000 15.0000 30.0000 45.0000 30.0000 15.0000 7.0000 21.0000 30.0000 23.0000 9.0000 4.0000 13.0000 15.0000 11.0000 2.0000

-The Fourier transform can also be used to perform correlation, which is closely related to convolution.
-Correlation can be used to locate features within an image; in this context correlation is often called template matching.
+This example shows how to use the Fourier transform to perform correlation, which is closely related to convolution.
+Correlation can be used to locate features within an image.
+In this context, correlation is often called template matching.

 bw = imread('text.png');